Sommaire

 The scene being brightly lit, the subject is still too dark.

-Spot Weighted: This option automatically detects faces (they are negligible here, PhotoLab did not find them).
+Spot Weighted: This option automatically detects faces – as they are not prominent here, PhotoLab did not find them.
 But Spot Weighted can be applied to any area of the subject.

-– 1: Draw a square on the too-dark man > Select mode Medium
+– Draw a square on the too-dark man > Select Medium mode

-Selective Tone: This function adjusts the Smart Lighting corrections to recreate the atmosphere of the scene.
+Selective Tone: This correction adjusts the Smart Lighting corrections to recreate the atmosphere of the scene.

 The rendering of stones, black tillite, is too bright > Blacks -20

-The MicroContrast magic wand proposes 16 as an optimized value.
+The MicroContrast magic wand proposes 16 as the optimized value.

-Color Accentuation: The very bright afternoon sky lacks saturation > Vibrance +40
+Color Accentuation – Vibrancy: The very bright afternoon sky lacks saturation > Vibrancy +40

 The HSL wheel: Despite the choice of Vibrancy, the boy’s shirt became too shiny orange.